safetyh546/javascript-challenge/README.md

 -The UFO Level 2 code is published at Github here: https://safetyh546.github.io/javascript-challenge/<br />
 -javascript is used to append data to an html table and display on intial page load<br />
 -The user is able to enter multiple search criteria (date,city,state,country,shape) in the forms provided and the html table will filter down to selected criteria<br />
+-The user can get all data back after filtering by refreshing page or clicking the "UFO Sightings" button in top left of page<br />

 ## UFO level 1
--this index.html gives you all data and ability to search only on date -The javascript is listening for either an enter or a submission of the "Filter table" button in order to run the filter function<br />
+-this index.html gives you all data and ability to search only on date<br />
+-The javascript is listening for either an enter or a submission of the "Filter table" button in order to run the filter function<br />

 ## Main UFO Level 1 files